No Man's Gold

 No Man's Gold is a 1926 American silent Western film directed by Lewis Seiler and written by John Stone.
 The film stars Tom Mix, Eva Novak, Frank Campeau, Mickey Moore, Malcolm Waite, and Forrest Taylor.
 The film was released on August 29, 1926, by Fox Film Corporation.

+Plot

+The central plot revolves around an ailing prospector who splits the map to his gold mine into three sections: one for the outlaw who wounded him (Frank Campeau), another for the comedic sidekick Harry Grippe, and the third for the protagonist, Mix.
+Alongside safeguarding the miner's newly orphaned son (Mickey Moore), Mix must also race against time to reach the mine before his adversaries.